gunthergl/awesome_controlnet/README.md

 ├── environment.yml         <- The conda environment file for reproducibility.
 ├── models                  <- Trained and serialized models, model predictions, │                              or model summaries.
-├── notebooks               <- Jupyter notebooks.
-Naming convention is a number (for │                              ordering), the creator's initials and a description, │                              e.g. `1.0-fw-initial-data-exploration`.
 ├── pyproject.toml          <- Build configuration.
 Don't change!
 Use `pip install -e .`
 │                              to install for development or to build `tox -e build`.
 ├── references              <- Data dictionaries, manuals, and all other materials.
-├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures             <- Generated plots and figures for reports.
 ├── scripts                 <- Analysis and production scripts which import the │                              actual PYTHON_PKG, e.g. train_model.
 ├── setup.cfg               <- Declarative configuration of your project.
-├── setup.py                <- [DEPRECATED] Use `python setup.py develop` to install for
-│                              development or `python setup.py bdist_wheel` to build.
 ├── src
 │   └── cc_pipeline         <- Actual Python package where the main functionality goes.
 ├── tests                   <- Unit tests which can be run with `pytest`.